 Senators Kevin Matthews, D-Tulsa, and Jo Anna Dossett, D-Tulsa, received committee appointments Tuesday for the 58thSession of the Oklahoma Legislature.read more.

 OKLAHOMA CITY – Sen. Carri Hicks, D-Oklahoma City, is continuing her efforts to protect Oklahoma’s infants by filing legislation to ban the sale of crib bumpers and prohibit their use in hotels and other places of public accommodation.
-The Department of Human Services (DHS) already prohibits their use in childcare facilities in the state.
-She says Senate Bill 98, the “Safe Sleep Act,” will help reduce the risk of infant suffocation and strangulation.read more.
+The Department of Human Services (DHS) already prohibits their use in childcare facilities in the state.read more.

 OKLAHOMA CITY – A small group of senators took the oath of office Tuesday during a ceremony on the floor of the Oklahoma Senate.